oreilly-qc/oreilly-qc.github.io/README.md

 # oreilly-qc.github.io
-Code samples for Programming Quantum Computers, from O'Reilly Media
+Code samples for the book *Programming Quantum Computers*, from O'Reilly Media